modu/website_grokit_ca/articles/web/NotationSoftwareEngineeringAndCS/NotationSoftwareEngineeringAndCS.markdown

 An array is a collection of elements.
 Those elements can be literals, or complex objects.

-Examples:

-		C++: int myArray[] = {1, 2, 3, 4, 1, 2};
-		Python: myArray = [1, 2, 3, 4, 1, 2]
+Arrays uses square brackets: [1, 2, 3, 4, 1, 2].

+They are a collection of element with no special restrictions (can repeat, no specific order).
 Arrays are usually contiguous in memory.

-Note that many languages (such as C++) use a notation that conflicts with that is typically used in Mathematics: curly banquets '{' and '}' are usually reserved for _sets_, where values are not allowed to repeat.
+Note that many languages (such as C++) use curly brackets as array initializers -- that conflicts with that is typically used in Mathematics: curly banquets '{' and '}' are usually reserved for _sets_.

 ### Tuple